 1/4 teaspoon kosher salt

-Preheat your oven to 350°F. Grease or line two standard 12-cup muffin tins, and set them aside.
+Preheat your oven to 350°F. Grease two 8-inch round baking pans and set them aside.
+If making cupcakes, grease or line two standard 12-cup muffin tins, and set them aside.

-Make the cupcake batter.
 In a large bowl, place the flour, xanthan gum, baking soda, baking powder, salt, cinnamon and granulated sugar.
 Whisk to combine well.
 Add the brown sugar, and whisk again to combine, working to break up any lumps in the brown sugar.
-Add the grated carrots and chopped nuts to the dry ingredients, and mix to combine.
+Add the grated carrots to the dry ingredients, and mix to combine.
+Create a well in the center of the dry ingredients, and add the oil, eggs, vinegar, and milk, and mix to combine.
+Add the pecans and chocolate chips, and mix until evenly distributed throughout.
+The batter will be thick, but relatively soft.

 This recipe was originally published on the blog in 2013.
-The photos and text were updated.
-Recipe and method remain unchanged.
+Photos, text, video, cake variation all new.